 \mds

 It is clear from the definition that $\hat{\theta}_n$ depends on the kernel $K_U$.
 Thus, the choice of the latter kernel is a very important question.
-The experimental study in Section~\ref{section:experiments} shows that, for the most common parametric copulas, Gaussian kernels $K_G(\uu,\vv) := \exp(-\|h(\uu)-h(\vv)\|^2/\gamma^2)$ lead to very good results ($h$ being the identity map or the inverse of the c.d.f of a standard Gaussian random variable, applied coordinatewise) .
-Interestingly, it empirically seems that the optimal value of $\gamma$ depends only on the model, and not on the sample size.
+The experimental study in Section~\ref{section:experiments} shows that the most common parametric copulas, Gaussian kernels $K_G(\uu,\vv) = \exp(-\|h(\uu)-h(\vv)\|^2/\gamma^2)$ lead to very good results ($h$ being the identity map or the inverse of the c.d.f of a standard Gaussian random variable, applied coordinatewise).
+Interestingly, it empirically seems that the value of $\gamma$ that leads to the smallest MSE mainly depends on the kernel, and not really on the sample size nor the true value of the parameter.
+This is shown in Figure~\ref{FigureGamma}, and in additional plots in the supplementary material.
 Actually, this fact was rigorously proven in~\cite{Cherief2019} for the Gaussian mean model, and we conjecture that it holds more generally.
-In our case, this allows to calibrate $\gamma$ once and for all through a preliminary set of simulations.
-Note that~\cite{Dziugaite2015} proposed a median heuristic to calibrate $\gamma$ that yields good results in practice.
-Alternatively,~\cite{Briol2019} proposed to minimize the asymptotic variance of the estimated parameter, which we could do thanks to our Theorem~\ref{Th_AN_bis}.
+This allows to calibrate $\gamma$ once and for all through a preliminary set of simulations.
+Note that Dziugaite et al.~\cite{Dziugaite2015} proposed a median heuristic to calibrate $\gamma$ that yields good results in practice.
+Alternatively, Briol et al.~\cite{Briol2019} proposed to minimize the asymptotic variance of the estimated parameter, which we could do thanks to our Theorem~\ref{Th_AN_bis}.
 A more complete discussion on the choice of the kernel can be found page 14 in~\cite{Briol2019}.

 \mds